 In 2009, the University at Buffalo (UB), in conjunction with its long-time partner in Beijing, Capital Normal University, submitted a successful application to the Office of Chinese Language Council International (aka Hanban), an agency of China’s Ministry of Education, to establish a Confucius Institute at UB.
 The purpose of the Confucius Institute is to provide teachers, funding, and other resources to develop Chinese language and culture programs in local schools and to support teaching and research about China at UB.

-Since that time, the Confucius Institute at UB has established itself as one of the premier Confucius Institutes in North America, earning Confucius Institute of the Year honors at the 2016 Confucius Institute Global Conference, due to its excellent program of Chinese language teaching, cultural performances and academic activity about China.
-Each year, more than 4,000 Western New York students from kindergarten through graduate school study Chinese language in programs taught by Confucius Institute teachers or supported with Confucius Institute funds.
-These students—most of whom would have no other opportunity to study Chinese—learn critical language skills while also exploring Chinese visual and performing arts, history, geography, philosophy and other significant aspects of Chinese culture.
+Since that time, the Confucius Institute at UB has established itself as one of the premier Confucius Institutes in North America, earning Confucius Institute of the Year honors at the 2016 Confucius Institute Global Conference due to its excellent program of Chinese language teaching, cultural performances and academic activity about China.
+Each year, more than 3,000 Western New York students from kindergarten through graduate school study Chinese language in programs taught by Confucius Institute teachers or supported with Confucius Institute funds.
+These students—many of whom would have no other opportunity to study Chinese—learn critical language skills while also exploring Chinese visual and performing arts, history, geography, philosophy and other significant aspects of Chinese culture.

-All Confucius Institute teachers at UB and in local schools enjoy the same rights and privileges as their American colleagues, and all Confucius Institute activities involving UB courses, curricula, faculty and staff are subject to UB and SUNY academic and administrative policies.
+All Confucius Institute teachers at UB and in local schools are afforded the same rights and privileges as their American colleagues, and all Confucius Institute activities involving UB courses, curricula, faculty and staff are subject to UB and SUNY academic and administrative policies.
 These protections are stated in UB’s written agreements with Hanban and Capital Normal University.

 The director of the UB Confucius Institute is a full-time, tenured faculty member appointed by the Dean of the College of Arts and Sciences.
 Additional guidance and oversight are provided by a board of advisors made up of faculty and administrators from UB and Capital Normal University, which works with UB in support of the Confucius Institute mission.
-Major funding for the Confucius Institute is provided equally by Hanban and UB.
+Funding for the Confucius Institute is provided equally by Hanban and UB.
 Hanban funds are administered by UB’s office of Sponsored Projects Services.

 Whether it is seen as a country of enormous business opportunity, an economic and strategic competitor, a fascinating country with deep cultural and philosophical traditions that can inform and enrich our lives, or all of these things at once, it is imperative that Americans know more about China and learn to communicate effectively with Chinese people.
 To these ends, the University at Buffalo is proud to support the work of its Confucius Institute as a way to enhance education about Chinese language and culture at the university, provide a critical service to schools that otherwise would not have funding to develop Chinese language programs, and enrich the cultural and intellectual life of the university and of the Western New York community.